Fredro Starr discography

-The discography of American hardcore rapper, record producer, actor and author Fredro Starr, best known as a member of multi-platinum hardcore rap group Onyx, consists of 4 solo studio albums, 3 compilation albums, 4 soundtrack albums, 14 singles.
+The discography of American hardcore rapper, record producer, actor and author Fredro Starr, best known as a member of multi-platinum hardcore rap group Onyx, consists of 7 solo studio albums, 3 EPs, 6 compilation albums, 4 soundtrack albums, 23 singles.

 In 1984, Fredro Starr started as a breakdancer, he goes by the name Magic.
 In late 1985 Fredro Starr decided to become a street poet under the name Kool Fredro.
 In 1988, after graduating from school at the age of 17, Fredro Starr created the rap group Onyx along with his schoolmates Big DS and Suavé (also known as Sonny Seeza).
-In 1991, Fredro Starr was discovered by the late great hip hop legend Jam Master Jay of Run-D.M.C. who signed Onyx on his legendary label JMJ Records.
+In 1991, Fredro Starr was discovered by Jam Master Jay of Run-D.M.C. who signed Onyx on his legendary label JMJ Records.
 In the same year Sticky Fingaz joined the group.
 Onyx went on to release three top selling albums before Fredro began his solo career.
 As a part of Onyx, Fredro Starr was nominated as "Rap/Hip-Hop New Artist" on American Music Awards and won "Best Rap Album" on Soul Train Music Awards.